Nivalyx/osu-wiki/wiki/Tournaments/IntlConvertCup/2024/en.md

 #### Knock-out stage rules

-1. The 16 remaining players will be matched against each other based on their seeding (e.g. Seed #1 vs. Seed #16, Seed #2 vs. Seed #15, and so on).
+1. The 32 teams who got through from the Qualifiers will be matched against each other based on their Qualifier seeding (e.g. Seed #1 vs. Seed #32, Seed #2 vs. Seed #31, and so on).
-2. Players will compete against each other using the double-elimination system.
+2. Teams will compete against each other using the double-elimination system.
 3. The double-elimination system works as follows:
-   - Players who lose in the upper bracket can still play again in the lower bracket.
+   - Teams who lose in the upper bracket can still play again in the lower bracket.
-   - Players who lose in the lower bracket will be eliminated from the tournament.
+   - Teams who lose in the lower bracket will be eliminated from the tournament.
-   - In the Grand Final match, the winner of the the upper bracket will only need to win a single match in order to claim the championship title.
-The winner of the lower bracket, however, will need to win two matches and enforce a *bracket reset* in order to clinch the championship title.
+   - In the Grand Final match, the winner of the the upper bracket will only need to win a single match to win the tournament.
+The winner of the lower bracket, however, will need to win two matches and enforce a *bracket reset* in order to do so.
-4. Players who can compete in the next round are determined by:
+4. Teams who can compete in the next round are determined by:
-   - In the Round of 16, each player needs to win 5 points in order to win a match.
+   - In the Round of 32 and the Round of 16, each team needs to win 5 points in order to win a match.
 (Best of 9)
-   - In the Quarterfinals and the Semifinals, each player needs to win 6 points in order to win a match.
+   - In the Quarterfinals and the Semifinals, each team needs to win 6 points in order to win a match.
 (Best of 11)
-   - In both of the Finals weeks, each player needs to win 7 points in order to win a match.
+   - In both of the Finals weeks, each team needs to win 7 points in order to win a match.
 (Best of 13)
-   - Whether there are players who are declared to win the match by default.
+   - Whether there are teams who are declared to win the match by default.
-   - Whether there are players who are disqualified from the tournament.
+   - Whether there are teams who are disqualified from the tournament.

 ### Match regulations

-1. Prior to starting the match, each player must run the `!roll` command once in the multiplayer lobby in order to determine the banning and picking order.
+1. Prior to starting the match, representatives from each team must run the `!roll` command in order to determine the banning and picking order.
    - The winner of the `!roll` gets to determine who gets the first pick and the second ban.
    - The loser of the `!roll` gets the opposite by default.
    - This rule does not apply in the Qualifier lobbies.